benweidig/a-functional-approach-to-java/part-2/06-data-processing-with-streams/README.md

 #### Example 6-3.
 Spliterator characteristics of `HashSet<T>`

-Excerpt from `java.util.HashSet` hihglighting its Spliterator characteristics.
+Excerpt from `java.util.HashSet` highlighting its Spliterator characteristics.

 [`other/HashSet.java`](other/HashSet.java)